Czech finance minister: plan remains to gradually lower budget deficit -website

-PRAGUE, July 4 (Reuters) - The Czech government still plans to gradually lower state budget, although not as fast as seen earlier, Finance Minister Zbynek Stanjura said.
+PRAGUE, July 4 (Reuters) - The Czech government still plans to gradually lower the state budget deficit, although not as fast as previously expected, Finance Minister Zbynek Stanjura said.

+The war in Ukraine has led to a downturn in growth in the central European country, as well as more spending on defence and aid for hundreds of thousands of refugees.
+Fast-rising energy bills are also pushing the government to seeks ways to aid households and companies, costing tens of billions of crowns.

 "The government's target to gradually cut the deficit remains, unfortunately, the pace won't be as fast as I thought in January," Stanjura said in an interview released by Seznam Zpravy news website on Monday.